Sawfly

-Sawflies are the insects of the suborder Symphyta within the order Hymenoptera, alongside ants, bees, and wasps.
-The common name comes from the saw-like appearance of the ovipositor, which the females use to cut into the plants where they lay their eggs.
-The name is associated especially with the Tenthredinoidea, by far the largest superfamily in the suborder, with about 7,000 known species; in the entire suborder, there are 8,000 described species in more than 800 genera.
-Symphyta is paraphyletic, consisting of several basal groups within the order Hymenoptera, each one rooted inside the previous group, ending with the Apocrita which are not sawflies.
+Sawflies are wasp-like insects that are in the suborder Symphyta within the order Hymenoptera.
+The common name comes from the saw-like appearance of the ovipositor, which females use to cut into the plants where they lay their eggs.
+The name is associated especially with the Tenthredinoidea, by far the largest superfamily in the suborder, with about 7,000 known species in the entire suborder.
+There are 8,000 described species in more than 800 genera.